Peroshki/Cellular-Automata-with-Shaders/README.md

 The rulset used for the cellular automata is Brian's Brain.

 ## Brian's Brain (from Wikipedia)
-Brian's Brain is a cellular automaton devised by Brian Silverman. </n>
+Brian's Brain is a cellular automaton devised by Brian Silverman.

-Each cell may be in one of three states: on, dying, or off.
+It consists of a two-dimensional grid of cells, where each cell may be in one of three states: alive, dying, or dead.

+A cells "neighbourhood" consists of all of the cells which are adjacent to it (its "neighbours")

+The rules are as follows:
+*A dead cell becomes alive if it has exactly two live neighbors *A live cell becomes a dying cell
+*A dying cell becomes a dead cell